High School Counselors

 Welcome to the ULRN Program

-The Bachelor of Arts degree in Urban Learning is a blended program that combines courses in teacher preparation with major courses emphasizing an interdisciplinary approach to understanding urban learning as a social phenomenon.
+The Bachelor of Arts degree in Urban Learning is an integrated program that combines courses in teacher preparation with major courses emphasizing an interdisciplinary approach to understanding urban learning as a social phenomenon.
 Major coursework is supported by a depth area in the social sciences that emphasizes the study of diversity in an urban context.

-Students in the Urban Learning major will elect either an elementary education minor leading to the Multiple Subject credential, preparing them to teach in elementary schools or an special education minor leading to an Education Specialist credential, preparing them to teach in special education settings.
+Students in the Urban Learning major will elect either an option in elementary education or special education.
+The elementary education option will lead to the Multiple Subject credential, preparing them to teach in elementary schools.
+The special education option will lead to an Education Specialist credential, preparing them to teach in special education settings.

 Why Advise Your Students Who Want to be Teachers to Major in Urban Learning?

 Urban Learning prepares students to teach in one of America’s most challenging environment: the urban school.
-The advantages and challenges of an urban school require a range of teacher knowledge and skills prepare them to provide rich, culturally sensitive instruction, and the urban learning program curriculum emphasizes both content knowledge and the context of education in a way pedagogy courses alone cannot.
-Major and depth coursework are designed to develop students’ understanding of urban schools, communities and families, providing a foundation on which to build their instructional skills unlike majors that emphasize content knowledge alone.
+The advantages and challenges of an urban school require a range of teacher knowledge and skills prepare them to provide rich, culturally sensitive instruction.
+The Urban Learning Program curriculum emphasizes both content knowledge and the context of education in a way pedagogy courses alone cannot.
+Major and depth coursework are designed to develop students’ understanding of urban schools, communities and families, providing a foundation on which to build their instructional skills, unlike majors that emphasize content knowledge alone.

 Negotiating a degree program that blends a content major in one college and a teaching credential program in another can be a challenging experience for any student, particularly a first-time college student.
 Student frustration and drop-out results from the hunt for information, inconsistent or contradictory advisement, delays in meeting deadlines, enrollment in inappropriate courses and more.
 Unlike traditional teacher preparation majors that are all located in other colleges in the university, the Urban Learning major is a “one-stop” major housed in the Charter College of Education.
 Advisement and major coursework take place in the CCOE, and procedures for entering the credential program are embedded in the major program, reducing student frustration and assuring students make timely progress toward their degree and credential.